 But I digress.

-The Lambda equivalent in the Google world, is Google cloud functions … which is roughly what Lambda was 2 years ago — pretty boring.
+The Lambda equivalent in the Google world, is Google cloud functions … which is (generously speaking) what lambda was 2 years ago– pretty boring.
 The only advantage I saw it having over Lambda, was the ability to build python packages natively in the

 But Cloud Run is something else.
 It’s still more complex than lambda, but here the trade-off seems worth it.
 So let’s take a peek at Google’s new serverless Golden Boy!

-In Lambda the atomic unit of compute is the function, which for an interpreted language (like Python & JS) is pure code written in plaintext.
-But in Cloud Run the atomic unit is the container — and that can be a container for just the one function, or the container for the entire app itself.
+In Lambda the atomic unit of compute is the function, which for an interpreted language like Python is just plaintext code uploaded to AWS.
+But in Cloud Run the atomic unit is the container — and that can be a container for just the one function, or the container for the entire app itself — with all the routing logic embedded within it.

 Now why would you need apps for the serverless world?!
 You ask indignantly.
 Aren’t these all supposed to be function based?